Edina Public Schools: History of elementary and middle school education

 In 1979, most of the Morningside school was torn down and replaced by newer, more modern facilities, and a year later, in 1980, the Wooddale school was retired from active classroom use.
 Five years later in 1985 it was torn down.

-For the 2018-2019 school year construction and renovations were been completed to all the schools, and the two middle schools now teach grades 6 to 8, with grade 9 moving up to the high school.
+For the 2018-2019 school year construction and renovations were completed to all the schools, and the two middle schools now teach grades 6 to 8, with grade 9 moving up to the high school.

 Elementary schools

 There are six elementary schools throughout the district of Edina that serve students in grades kindergarten through fifth grade.
 In 1987 all the kindergarten classes were consolidated at the Edina Kindergarten Center, the former Edina East High School Building (Today the Edina Community Center, District Office and Normandale Elementary).
 However, by 1993, the kindergarten classes had been moved back to the neighborhood elementary schools.
 The space occupied by the Edina Kindergarten Center became the Normandale Elementary French Immersion School.

 Since 1993, three options for elementary programs have been available to parents of entering kindergarten students: continuous progress, neighborhood, or French Immersion.
+In 2022, Countryside Elementary School started offering Spanish Dual Immersion.
 Today, roughly 70 percent of K-5 students are enrolled in the neighborhood school program, 20 percent enroll in the French Immersion school (Normandale) and the remaining 10 percent enroll in the district's continuous progress alternative, at either Highlands and Countryside Elementary Schools.
+Continuous progress at Countryside is currently being phased out while Spanish Dual Immersion is being phased in.

 There are five neighborhood elementary schools: Concord, Countryside, Creek Valley, Highlands and Cornelia, generally serving children who live nearby, in addition Normandale, the French Immersion option that serves enrolled children from the entire school district.
 Students generally attend the school that falls within their section.